Politics of California: History

+At the state level, California has had more mixed voting tendencies until more recently.
+Six of the state's first seven governors were Democrats; during subsequent decades, control of the governorship frequently shifted between the two parties.
+In the 20th century, 13 of the state's 20 governors were Republicans, but Democrats have held the governorship since 2011.
+The 2018 election marked the first time Democrats won more than two consecutive gubernatorial elections in the state's history.

+Northern California's inland areas and the Central Valley are mostly Republican areas.
+Historically, parts of Southern California, such as Orange County and Riverside County were Republican bastions, however, they have continued to trend Democratic in recent decades, with all five congressional districts flipping Democrat in 2018.
+Coastal California, including the Bay Area, Los Angeles, San Diego and Sacramento, is mostly Democratic-leaning.
+In the 2016 and 2020 presidential elections, Democrats won all of California's coastal counties except for Del Norte.
+As most of the population is in Southern California and the San Francisco Bay Area, California as a whole tends to be liberal.

+In 2024, The New York Times wrote that California was undergoing a "wave of corruption", as multiple local politicians had been embroiled on corruption scandals where they accepted bribes and favors from political connected businesses and organizations.
+In a decade, 576 public officials in California were convicted on federal corruption charges.

 Political issues

 Many of California's governmental agencies, institutions, and programs have been established in the Constitution of California.
 Additionally, the state constitution establishes mandatory funding levels for some agencies, programs and institutions.
 This issue came to the forefront when Governor Arnold Schwarzenegger and the California Legislature attempted to cut spending to close the state's multibillion-dollar budget deficits during the 2000s.
 Consequently, affected agencies with support from special interest groups, successfully pressed the California Supreme Court to order the restoration of funding to a number of agencies and programs which had been cut.

 There have been several events, many dubbed "constitutional crises" by their opponents, over the last thirty-two years including: